 - The evacuation procedure

 - Safe routes

-St Bede's Catholic Primary School in Redbridge has a managed fire plan (under 'Premises Policies') which includes a template for a PEEP on page 10.
+St Bede's Catholic Primary School in Redbridge has a managed fire plan (under 'Premises Policies') which includes a template for a PEEP on pages 9-13.
 The form includes a checklist to note key information, including time/days covered by the plan, and then different questionnaires for pupils with:

 - Mobility impairment

 - Hearing impairment

 The template ends with a list of staff and responsibilities (page 14).